Cherries are touted to have anti-inflammatory superpowers. They are said

 5. Cherry Stone Thermal Pillow

 If you have your own cherry tree or access to a lot of cherries then consider saving the pits (or stones).
-You can actually use them to create your own hot or cold pads, pillow or neck wraps (or cherry stone bed warmers, as they used to call them).
+You can actually use them to create your own hot or cold pads, pillow, or neck wraps (or cherry stone bed warmers, as they used to call them).
 The pillow can be heated in a microwave or frozen in a freezer.
-The stones hold the heat a long time and offer a soothing moist heat with a pleasant smell.
-Here are some directions from Mother Earth News for creating your own heating pillows from the prepared pits!
+The stones hold the heat for a long time and offer a soothing moist heat with a pleasant smell.

 How will you use this year’s cherry harvest?